 Due to the large number of applications we receive, we are only able to provide feedback following an interview.

 No, our work experience schemes are not formally assessed by the Trainee Recruitment Team.
-For those who complete an Easter or summer scheme, your supervisor will provide us with some written feedback on your time with us.
+For those who complete a summer scheme, your supervisor will provide us with some written feedback on your time with us.

-If you are in your first year of a two year degree, you are eligible to apply to the 1st year open days or the Easter and summer schemes.
-We would encourage you to apply for the summer scheme.
+If you are in your first year of a two-year accelerated degree, you are eligible to apply for the summer work experience schemes.

-The summer work experience scheme is restricted to those in the penultimate year of their undergraduate degree.
+No, the summer work experience scheme is restricted to those in the penultimate year of their undergraduate degree.
 You should consider the winter workshops which are aimed at finalists and graduates.
+Alternatively, if you already have legal work experience and/or you feel ready to apply directly for a training contract, we would encourage you to do so.

-You would be considered a first year student and would therefore be eligible for the first year open day.
+You would be considered a first-year student and would therefore be eligible for the spring open days and the spring scheme (if you are studying a law degree).

 We offer training contract interviews at the end of our summer schemes.
-If you are attending our Easter scheme, you will need to apply for a training contract once you have received your penultimate year exam results.
+At the end of the winter workshop, you will be offered the chance to apply for a training contract but you may be applying for a later intake.

 No. Although completing work experience with us will give you a greater insight into the firm, it is not necessary to have completed work experience with us, or indeed with any other firm, to have a successful training contract application.
-If you do not have any legal work experience on your CV, you should be sure to demonstrate your interest in and commitment to a career in corporate law.
+However, if you do not have any legal work experience on your CV, you should be sure to demonstrate your interest in and commitment to a career in commercial law through, for example, open days, virtual internships, virtual or in-person law firm events/university events such as law fairs or firm presentations.

 If you have a question which has not been answered here, please contact the Trainee Recruitment Team via email or on 020 7090 4454.
 (Enquiries only - we do not accept applications by email).